 - 2013:3: Medicare PECOS Edits Begin May 1, 2013 – Claim Denials Possible; Product Spotlight – PhoneMyDoctor; Have You Considered the Alternatives to Selling Your Practice to a Hospital; Five Steps to PECOS Enrollment

-- Building Accountability In Your Medical Practice
+- Building a Culture of Accountability in Your Medical Practice

 - Link Patient Satisfaction Scores to Physicians Compensation